vsanna/hexo/README.md

 # Summary
-This repository manages the source code of [this page](http://unikell.github.io/)
+This repository manages the source code of this page // <= here should be rewrite

 - Requirement
 - Writing article